-With expressions of interest to form a lapidary club during the 1965 Carnival of Flowers (where the famous rock collection of Wally Gan Timur was on display), the Toowoomba Lapidary Club began on the 8th October 1965 (50th birthday on 8 October 2015).
+With expressions of interest to form a lapidary club during the 1965 Carnival of Flowers (where the famous rock collection of Wally Gan Timur was on display), the Toowoomba Lapidary Club began on the 8th October 1965.

 Then known as the Darling Downs Lithophilic Society, the lapidary club began with 130 members.
 Clubhouse facilities were in an upstairs room of the old Chandlers Building in Ruthven Street.

 In 1972, the Toowoomba Lapidary Club needed larger premises and the opportunity arose to purchase the property at their present location: 4 William Street.

 In 1981, the first Gemfest was held at the old showgrounds, where TAFE campus now stands.
 From 1985, when the Toowoomba Showgrounds relocated to Glenvale, Toowoomba Gemfest was then held at the Centenary Heights State High School, where it is currently held to this day.

 When lapidary clubs were springing up all over Australia (the first lapidary club opened in Sydney in 1953), the knowledge to facet stones was not available.
 Like most gem-cutting techniques, it was a very secretive process where skills were passed down from father to son.
 For example, many of the Crown Jewels of Europe were first cut in cabochon-style, and not faceted.
 Today these techniques are known worldwide.